What is a fee-only financial advisor?

 Fee-only vs commission-based: what are the compensation models for financial advisors?

-Financial advisors are compensated through various models, with fee-only and commission-based primary approaches.
+Financial advisors are compensated through various models, with fee-only and commission-based primary approach.

-In a fee-only financial advisor model, advisors charge clients directly for their advice and services, either a percentage of the client's assets under management (AUM) or a flat rate.
-This structure aligns with the client's financial goals, as no commissions are tied to product sales.
+In a fee-only model, financial advisors charge clients directly for their advice and services.
+The bill might be calculated as either a percentage of the client’s assets under management (AUM) or based on a pre-agreed rate.

 What is a fee-only financial advisor?

-A fee-only financial advisor is a finance professional who exclusively earns compensation directly from clients through fees.
+A fee-only financial advisor is a professional who exclusively earns compensation directly from clients through fees.

-They do not receive commissions or incentives from the sale of financial products.
+They receive neither commissions nor incentives from the sale of certain financial products.

 How much does a fee-only financial advisor cost?

-The cost of a fee-only financial advisor will vary based on the advisor's credentials, experience, services, and the complexity of the client's financial situation.
+The cost of a fee-only financial advisor will vary depending on the advisor’s qualifications, experience, and services offered, as well as the complexity of the client’s financial situation and needs.

-Generally, fees are structured as a percentage of AUM, with an average range of 0.5% to 2% annually.
-However, a recent study revealed that the average AUM fee for a client with $1 million in assets is 1.02%
+Generally, fees are structured as a percentage of AUM, with rates typically charged between 0.5% and 2% annually.
+A recent study revealed that the average AUM fee for a client with $1 million in assets is 1.02% pa.

-Some advisors may charge hourly rates ranging from $150 to $400, while flat fees for comprehensive financial planning could range from $1,000 to $10,000 or more.
+Some advisors charge hourly rates between $150 and $400.
+In contrast, flat fees for comprehensive financial planning services could range from $1,000 to $10,000, depending on a client’s circumstances and the complexity of their financial situation.

 What are the advantages and disadvantages of a fee-only financial advisor?